 A new addition to the Trail Racing Over Texas calendar, The Big Tex Backyard will be a "last runner standing" format event with a 4.17 mile "yard" starting every hour, on the hour, until there is only one remaining.
 Standard backyard format rules will apply (see below details).
+This event will run simultaneously up against the Big Dog's Backyard Championship by Laz in Tennessee - let's see how far we can go with them!

 All participants will receive a Big Tex hoodie, participant medal, and fully stocked aid station support.
+Runners completing 24 yards will recieve a 100mi buckle.

 Friday, October 20th